randomwalk94/academic-kickstart/content/home/index.md

 # News
 This page is still _under construction_; there is nothing to look at besides my CV yet.
 I will add more materials during Spring Break.

+Stephen Hawking passed away on March 14, 2018.
+This is [tribute](https://www.youtube.com/watch?v=ZrVVvXOIwQc) to him from Cambridge University.

 # About

 I'm pursuing a PhD in Mathematics at Penn State.
 This site includes my research activities, mathematical notes, teaching materials, and some tutorials.
 More information will be in the Personal tab.